apalache-mc/apalache/CONTRIBUTING.md

 substantive work on the item described on the issue is being done (or will be done) by the assigned party.
 To avoid race conditions, we don't work on substantive matters without first holding such a token.
-If you are eager to work on something to which another party is assigned, please coordinate with them.
+If you are eager to work on something to which another party is assigned, please coordinate with them, e.g., by commenting on the related issue.
 It is often possible to join the assigned party or transfer the assignment.

 A corollary is that untracked work, work for which no issue exists or no